10+ Best network attached storage software for resilient data & smoother sharing.

 Product Starting Price Best For

-1. TrueNAS FREE Data integrity and scalability
+1. TrueNAS FREE for CORE version Data integrity enthusiasts

-2. Unraid $49 Home media servers
+2. Unraid $49 (one time) Home media server builds

 #1